CodeYourFuture/DocsV2/teams/ambassadors/applicant-outreach/calling-applicants.md

   * Leaving a comment on their application
   * Attending a weekend workshop
 * You may wish to leave these links in a comment on their application or ask a volunteer with access to CYF email account to forward on these links on.
-* Tip: Have a template email with all these links ready for your city.
+*Tip: Have a template email with all these links ready for your city!*
 * Let the applicant know about the opportunity to apply for the 8-month Full Stack course
-* Remind applicants of any upcoming deadlines to apply for the Full Stack Web development course and explain the applicantion process.
+* Remind applicants of any upcoming deadlines to apply for the Full Stack Web development course and explain the application process.

 ### If the person has completed all steps:
 * Congratulate them!